 Do you want to be a more effective leader in your classroom?
 Do you want to build stronger relationships with your students?
 Do you want the work you do to make a difference in the world?

 Then let’s apply the lesson we learned from Sojourner Truth and know what we stand for so strongly that it burns like a fire within us.
 It’s about doing less and becoming more from the inside-out.
-When we do, the fire burning within us becomes a light which illuminates a path for others.
+When we do, the fire burning within us becomes a light that illuminates a path for others.

 And it takes us one step closer to getting the world turned right side up again.